sanglyb/copyWindowsScheduledTasks/README.md

 ```powershell
 Get-ScheduledTask -TaskPath $taskpath -CimSession $comp.name | Unregister-ScheduledTask -Confirm:$false
 ```
 It will remove all tasks in seted folder on destination computers.
-If you do not need it - delete or comment that line.
+If you do not need this - delete or comment that line.

 [My blog](https://www.mytechnote.ru/)